-PLANNING AND ZONING COMMISSION: The Planning and Zoning Commission opened the public hearing for this item at the May 2, 2019, and continued the hearing to the May 13, 2019, meeting at the request of the applicant.
-If the commission issues a recommendation to City Council, staff will brief City Council of their recommendation at the May 20, 2019, meeting.
+PLANNING AND ZONING COMMISSION: The Planning and Zoning Commission opened the public hearing for this item at the May 2, 2019, and continued the hearing to the May 16, 2019, meeting at the request of the applicant.
+At the May 16, 2019, meeting, the Commission voted 5-2 (Luppy and Werner opposed) to recommend denial.